back to the DISTRICT INDEX

 MAIN FEATURES

-(the black numbers in square brackets refer to the map below)
+(the black numbers in square brackets refer to the map on the left)

-Monti is Rome's largest district, which up to the late 1800s included also a large part of Esquilino (XV) and Celio (XIX).
-Most of its streets have been altered or rebuilt in the late 19th century, yet having maintained many interesting relics, that range from remains of the imperial age to medieval and Renaissance churches and basilicas.
-It is a particularly hilly district, what is remembered in its own name, as it stretches from one side of the Quirinal to the Viminal, and then to the Esquiline, including also a small part of the Coelian.
-The Esquiline itself has three different peaks, called Cispius, Fagutal and Oppius (see map on the right).
+Monti is Rome's largest district, which up to the late 1800s included also a large part of the present Esquilino (XV) and Celio (XIX) districts.
+Most of its streets have been planned again and rebuilt in the late 19th century, yet preserving many interesting relics, that range from remains of the imperial age to medieval and Renaissance churches and basilicas.

-The tour of the district traditionally starts from its western end, occupied by a large complex [1] built under emperor Trajan (c.AD 110), which includes a forum (comprising a plaza, a basilica, two libraries and a temple) and a market at the back, whose well-preserved remains bring an amazing flashback of everyday's life in ancient Rome: its many shops, built on different levels, make this place a forerunner of modern shopping alleys, active almost 2.000 years ago!
+For instance, the tour can start from its western end, occupied by a large complex [1] built under emperor Trajan (c.AD 110): the forum (which included a wide plaza, a basilica, two libraries and a temple, whose scanty remains today are a few columns and some fragments of its marble paving), and the market at the back.
+The latter, instead, is still rather well preserved, and it brings an amazing flashback of everyday's life in ancient Rome: its many shops, arranged on different levels, make this place, already active almost 2.000 years ago, a forerunner of modern shopping alleys.
+It was crossed throughoutly by a paved street called via Biberatica, which is still extant.

-The market adjoins the Imperial Fora [2], i.e. the series of fora named after dictator Julius Caesar and emperors Trajan, Augustus, Nerva and Vespasian; all together they stretched for about 400 metres (¼ mile) towards the Colosseum [3].
+The market stands next to the Imperial Fora, i.e. the series of fora named after dictator Julius Caesar and emperors Trajan, Augustus, Nerva and Vespasian; all together they stretched for about 400 metres (¼ mile) towards the Colosseum [4].
 They were all built within the time length of 150 years, from 46 BC to AD 113, along the free space left along the north-eastern side of the Roman Forum.
-The complex sponsored by Trajan is much larger than the others; for its making, the nearby Quirinal Hill had to partly cut and the ground levelled; in fact, the multi-storey market located at the back had been stategically placed there so to act as a buttress, and prop the aforesaid hill, preventing it from collapsing.
+The complex sponsored by Trajan was the last one to be built, and also the largest of them all; for its making, architect Apollodorus of Damascus partly cut the nearby Quirinal Hill and levelled the ground at its base; the multi-storey market located at the back was, in fact, stategically placed there, so to act as a buttress and prop the aforesaid hill, preventing it from collapsing.

-← the extension of the Imperial Fora (in blue) compared to the modern city plan:
+← the extension of the Imperial Fora (in blue) compared to the modern city:

 two views of the remains of the Imperial Fora, namely the Forum of Trajan (left) and the Forum of Augustus